LilyAsFlora/Ririi/README.md

 Note that this would hold the same in reverse order (*ma da*).

-Such particles can be combined to create more complex meanings.
+One can combine these particles to create more complex meanings.
 Using *ve* and *tu* together, for example, mixes disgust and anger to create contempt.
-Placing one at the beginning of a sentence, and one at the end, could imply a change in mood, or that the speaker is ambivalent regarding their feelings.
+Placing one at the beginning of a sentence, and one at the end, could imply a change in mood, or that the speaker is ambivalent in their emotion.
 Nevertheless, this tool has most use in song: particles could emphasise certain beats, fill space not taken by other words, and as aforementioned, offer rhyme and alliteration.

 ## Examples
 The first stanza of Robert Frost's poem "Stopping by the Woods on a Snowy Evening":